lue-bird/elm-no-record-type-alias-constructor-function/field-mapping.md

       - function reads better alongside other transformations
       - `infix` can't be curried
       - all `infix`es are just symbols, `!<Name>` would be confusing
+      - → a function solves the problems well enough to not need a more complex system around it